-Students majoring in fields outside the Langdale College may enroll in 3000- and 4000-level business courses only if: (a) they have completed at least 60 semester hours prior to the current quarter of enrollment, (b) they have completed Area F of the B.B.A. curriculum (ACCT 2101, ACCT 2102, ECON 2105, ECON 2106, BUSA 2000, and either CISM 2201 or CS 1000), and (c) they have met the specific prerequisites for the course as listed in the course description.
-Exceptions to this policy must be approved by the course instructor and the Dean or Associate Dean of Langdale College.
-Students not majoring in business are limited to 30 semester hours in business courses, including course work transferred from other institutions.
+Non-business majors may enroll in 3000- and 4000-level business courses if the business courses are required in their major programs.
+Other non-business majors may enroll in 3000- and 4000-level business courses only if (a) they have completed at least 60 semester hours prior to the semester of enrollment, (b) they have met the specific prerequisites for the course as listed in the course description, and (c) they have permission of the Dean or Associate Dean of Langdale College.
+Non-business majors are limited to less than 30 semester hours of undergraduate business courses, including course work transferred from other institutions.